Mick Jagger: 2020s

 In August 2021, it was announced that Charlie Watts would undergo an unspecified medical procedure and would not perform on the remainder of the No Filter tour; the longtime Stones associate Steve Jordan filled in as drummer.
-Watts died unexpectedly at a London hospital on 24 August 2021, at the age of 80, with his family around him.
+Watts died at a London hospital on 24 August 2021, at the age of 80, with his family around him.
 Jagger, Richards and Wood paid tribute to him, along with former bandmate Wyman.
 It was discussed whether the band would continue, and they opted to carry on as it was what "Charlie wanted us to do".
-During their first show after Watts' death, Jagger told the crowd:It’s a bit of a poignant night for us.
-Because this is our first tour in 59 years that we’ve done without our lovely Charlie Watts.
+During their first show after Watts' death, Jagger told the crowd:It's a bit of a poignant night for us.
+Because this is our first tour in 59 years that we've done without our lovely Charlie Watts.
 We all miss Charlie so much.
 We miss him as a band.
 We miss him as friends, on and off the stage.
-We’ve got so many memories of Charlie.
-I’m sure some of you that have seen us before have got memories of Charlie as well.
-And I hope you’ll remember him like we do.
-So we’d like to dedicate this show to Charlie.In a May 2022 interview, Jagger stated "I don't really expect him to be there any more if I turn round during a show.
+We've got so many memories of Charlie.
+I'm sure some of you that have seen us before have got memories of Charlie as well.
+And I hope you'll remember him like we do.
+So we'd like to dedicate this show to Charlie.In a May 2022 interview, Jagger stated "I don't really expect him to be there any more if I turn round during a show.
 But I do think about him.
 Not only during rehearsals or on stage, but in other ways too."
 On the one year anniversary of Watts' death, Jagger shared what Rolling Stone described as a "moving tribute" on social media, which included a voiceover by Jagger backed with "Till the Next Goodbye".
-That same year, Jagger cowrote "Strange Game" for the television series Slow Horses after being emailed "out of the blue" by composer Daniel Pemberton, whom he didn't know; the song was released on 1 April and subsequently nominated for an Emmy award.
+That same year, Jagger co-wrote and performed "Strange Game" for the television series Slow Horses after being emailed "out of the blue" by composer Daniel Pemberton, whom he did not know; it was subsequently nominated for an Emmy award.
 That June, two shows scheduled in the Stones' Sixty tour were postponed after Jagger contracted COVID-19.
 The tour resumed following Jagger's recovery in late June.
+Jagger launched his own line of harmonicas the following January in collaboration with whynow Music and Lee Oskar, expressing a desire to encourage younger musicians to take up the instrument.